-Kathy holds a Bachelor of Social Work from Western Maryland College, now known as McDaniel College, and a M.S. in Human Resource Development from Towson University.
+Kathy holds a Bachelor of Social Work from Western Maryland College, now known as McDaniel College, and an M.S. in Human Resource Development from Towson University.

+In Spring 2012 Morgan joined the Project ACT team as an Inclusion Specialist, supporting children and their caregivers.
 Morgan has been dedicated to meeting the needs of children and families for well over a decade.
 Morgan completed her bachelor’s degree in psychology at Guilford College before pursuing a master’s degree in Early Childhood Special Education at Johns Hopkins University.
 She spent many years working directly with children with a variety of disabilities in a special needs school setting, providing instruction and planning to meet their academic and behavioral needs.
 Morgan worked with children in their homes and communities as a Behavioral Support Counselor with Abilities Network.
 In Spring 2012 Morgan joined the Project ACT team.
-She now leads the Project ACT team, ensuring that the providers and families they serve across the state of Maryland receive the high quality coaching and training needed so that children of all abilities can be successfully included in their community settings.
+She now leads the Project ACT team, ensuring that the providers and families they serve across the state of Maryland receive the high-quality coaching and training needed so that children of all abilities can be successfully included in their community settings.